sisinflab/Ducho/config/README.md

 """

 ```
-- PyTorch: indicate the minimum path to reach the output layer (using the **exact** same names obtained by instantiating the model object and separated by '.').
+- **PyTorch+Textual:** indicate the minimum path to reach the output layer (using the **exact** same names obtained by instantiating the model object and separated by '.').
 For example:

 ```python
 import torchvision